Forthcoming – historical novel based on non-fiction, The Nine Lives of Hannah Tyrrell

 A Country of Refuge (chapter), ed Lucy Popescu, (Unbound, 2016)

-Subject: chapter about how my mother and grandmother came to the UK from war-time Yugoslavia.
+Subject: chapter about how my mother and grandmother came to the UK from war-time Yugoslavia, with the support of the Red Cross.

 Hear My Cry (Hachette Poland, with Diana Kader, 2015)